Nova Scotia, New Brunswick and Prince Edward Island

 Residents with return of service contracts are not eligible — those in that category should contact the PGY4 Subspecialty Training Program to inquire about the application process for sponsored residents.

-The following 5 requirements for IMGs must be provided in order to be considered for residency training at Dalhousie University:
+The following 5 requirements for GNLCAMS must be provided in order to be considered for residency training at Dalhousie University:

-An IMG must be a Canadian citizen or Permanent Resident at the time of application.
-When applying you must submit one of the following verifications:
+GNLCAMS must be a Canadian citizen or Permanent Resident at the time of application.
+When applying candidates must submit one of the following verifications:

 A notarized/certified copy of medical school marks/transcripts and medical degree/diploma must be submitted.
 Documents that are not in English must be accompanied by a notarized translation.